mvaibhav131/oruphone_assignments/README.md

-# Getting Started with Create React App
+# Getting Started with clone the above repository

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+ Run `npm install` to install dep.

 ## steps